 Jasmine's classes are suited to any stage of Parkinson's and she is sensitive to what challenges these may bring.

-People who have suffered from a stroke can often find themselves in vulnerable places where they didn't expect to find themselves in.
+People who have suffered from a stroke can often find themselves in a vulnerable place, somewhere they didn't expect to be.
 Jasmine's classes really focus on supporting the participants to gain confidence, to find who they are again and have some fun.
 With paralysis being a symptom of suffering from a stroke, Jasmine acknowledges that this may be a sensitive area for the participant, but works to their comfort zone.

 Jasmine is able to work with participants at any stage of their stroke recovery, from initial hospitalisation, through to long-term recovery at home.

-Dancing with people living with Dementia is a magical class and can have huge benefits to those living with the illness, but also their friends, family and carers.
+Dancing with people living with Dementia is incredibly benefical and creates amazing experiences for those living with the illness, but also their friends, family and carers.
 It is a time to have fun, play and bond with the group, finding personality far from their diagnosis.
 There is less focus on building sequences to be remembered, but having the opportunity to explore, discover and be adventurous.